HumanSignal/label-studio-ml-backend/label_studio_ml/examples/the_simplest_backend/README.md

 {"status":"UP"}
 ```

-After starting the ML backend, connect it to Label Studio.
-See [Add an ML backend to Label Studio](https://labelstud.io/guide/ml.html#Add-an-ML-backend-to-Label-Studio).
+After starting the ML backend, [connect it to a Label Studio project](https://labelstud.io/guide/ml#Connect-the-model-to-Label-Studio).